– The quick intro

 And Here’s the second wasted opportunity.

-Team leaders often fail to build a foundation for success.
+Team leaders often fall short because they fail to build a foundation for success.

 unfortunately, most organizations don’t automatically provide that foundation.

-Team leaders are often focused on clear, urgent goals.
+Team leaders are often focused on immediate and clear goals.
 Understandably.
-But when you recognize that team leaders are evaluated over the long term, the need for a strong performance culture becomes apparent.
+But you build a career over the long term, so the need for a history of consistent success becomes critical.
 It’s the same for any team, any size, any setting.
-If you want to build an enviable team – or a career – this is your catalyst.
+If you want to build an enviable team – or a career – a strong performance culture is your catalyst.

 The good news is anyone can easily create a performance culture for their team and reap the benefits.
 All you need are a few basic tools.
 And the right mindset.